-Priority: Sheriff Reform - County's Correctional Facility Program
+Priority: Sheriff Reform

-Design-Build proposals for the Consolidated Correctional Treatment Facility and Mira Loma Women's Center projects have been received and are currently being evaluated.
-Award of a design-build contracts for both projects is anticipated by January 2019.
+1. Design-Build proposals for the Consolidated Correctional Treatment Facility and Mira Loma Women's Center have been received and evaluated.
+Award of design-build contracts for both projects is anticipated in January 2019.

-Priority: Transparency
+Priority: Emphasizing Customer Service